 Ebola and Marburg

 Outbreaks can kill 25 to 90 per cent of those infected.
-No cure exists and treatment is currently mainly symptomatic.
-MSF has intervened in almost all reported outbreaks over the past years.
+Until recently, there were no tools to prevent or treat Ebola; today a preventive vaccine and curative drugs are available.
+MSF has responded in almost all reported outbreaks over the past years.

-The 2014-2015 Ebola virus epidemic in West Africa was unprecedented: 67 times the size of the largest previously recorded outbreak, it reached urban areas, and killed more than 11,300 people.
+The 2014-2016 Ebola epidemic in West Africa was unprecedented: 67 times the size of the largest previously recorded outbreak, it reached urban areas, and killed more than 11,300 people.
 Hundreds of health workers died, decimating the already-struggling healthcare systems of Liberia, Guinea and Sierra Leone.

-Diagnosing Ebola virus or Marburg haemorrhagic fevers is difficult because early symptoms, such as fever and sore throat, are common to many illnesses.
-A patient presenting early symptoms should be cared for and isolated to prevent further risk of infection to relatives and caretakers.
-Public health professionals should be notified and a laboratory test must be carried out to confirm a diagnosis.
+Diagnosing Ebola or Marburg is difficult because early symptoms, such as fever and sore throat, are common to many illnesses.
+A patient presenting early symptoms should be cared for and isolated to prevent further risk of infection to relatives and care takers.
+Public health professionals should be notified, and a laboratory test must be carried out to confirm a diagnosis.
 Such tests are an extreme biohazard risk and should be conducted under maximum biological containment conditions.

-There is no specific treatment for Ebola or Marburg haemorrhagic fevers.
-Standard care is limited to supportive therapy, such as hydrating the patient, nutritional support, providing fever and pain medication, and drugs to reduce vomiting and diarrhoea.
-Other diseases the patient may have such as malaria or sepsis, should also be treated.
+There are now curative drugs available to treat Ebola.
+These were developed during the West Africa outbreak and trialled and used during recent outbreaks in DRC.
+Otherwise, supportive care, such as hydrating the patient, nutritional support, fever and pain medication, and drugs to reduce vomiting and diarrhoea, are provided.
+Other diseases the patient may have, such as malaria or sepsis, should also be treated.
 Patients should be isolated to prevent infecting others.
 Psychological support should be provided to help patients and families.

-Human to human transmission occurs through contact with bodily fluids of an infected person or through surfaces contaminated with these fluids.
+Human-to-human transmission occurs through contact with the bodily fluids of an infected person or through surfaces contaminated with these fluids.
 Infection control in health centres is vital to reduce risks for other patients, for caregivers and health workers.
 Those caring for infected patients must wear personal protective equipment (PPE).
-Direct contact with the deceased can transmit the virus, so burial teams also use PPE, and safe burials must be carried out in a dignified manner for family members.
+Direct contact with the deceased can transmit the virus, so burial teams also use PPE, and safe burials must be carried out in a dignified manner for family members

-In the wake of the 2014-2015 West Africa Ebola virusepidemic, an investigational vaccine was developed that can help control an outbreak.
-The vaccine is currently being trialled in an Ebola virusoutbreak in the DRC, as part of the overall strategy to control the epidemic.
-MSF vaccinated Ebola virus frontline workers and patient contacts in remote communities in the Équateur province, Bikoro.
-Participation is voluntary and the vaccine is free.
+In the wake of the 2014-2016 West Africa Ebola epidemic, a vaccine was developed that can help control an outbreak.
+The vaccine, rVSV-ZEBOV, was trialled and subsequently used in a series of successive Ebola outbreak in DRC, as part of the overall strategy to control the epidemic; over 40,000 people were vaccinated during DRC’s eleventh Ebola outbreak, which ended in November 2020.
+Ebola frontline workers and contacts of Ebola patients are those who are vaccinated on a priority basis during an outbreak.

-Survivors often face stigma and are ostracised from their communities.
+Survivors often face stigma and are sometimes ostracised from their communities.
 This, and the trauma of having lived through such a deadly disease, often requires counselling.
-People may experience ongoing physical side-effects, such as joint pain, headaches and eye problems that require treatment and follow up.
-MSF established Ebola virus survivor centres in three worst-affected countries after the West Africa epidemic.
+People may experience ongoing physical side-effects, such as joint pain, headaches and eye problems that require treatment and follow-up.
+MSF established Ebola survivor centres in the three worst-affected countries after the West Africa epidemic.